Sanction Information

 Sanction Applications

-• No Application Requiredactivities listed in the Pre-Sanctioned Activities list do not require a Sanction Application as these are pre-sanctioned by FNSW.
+• No Application Requiredlists the Pre-Sanctioned Activities which do not require a Sanction Application as these are already sanctioned by FNSW.

-• Sanction Application Required – activities listed in the Sanction Application Required list require a Sanction Application to be lodged with FNSW a minimum of 14 days prior to the activity or event.
+• Sanction Application Required – lists activities which require a Sanction Application to be lodged with FNSW a minimum of 14 days prior to the date of the activity or event.

-• High Risk Activity Sanction Applications activities listed in the High Risk Activities list require a Sanction Application AND supporting documentation to be lodged with FNSW at the planning stage of the event and prior to the event being promoted to avoid disappointment if the application is declined.
+• High Risk Activity Sanction Applications lists activities that require a Sanction Application AND supporting documentation to be lodged with FNSW at the planning stage of the event prior to the event being promoted to avoid disappointment if the application is declined.

-• Non-Sanctioned (NOT PERMITTED) Activities – activities listed in the Non-Sanctioned – NOT PERMITTED list will not be sanctioned or covered by FNSW insurances under any circumstances.
-All Sanction Applications for these activities will be declined.
+• Non-Sanctioned (NON PERMITTED) Activities – lists activities which will not be sanctioned or covered by FNSW insurances under any circumstances.
+Applications for Non Permitted activities will be declined.

-The following activities are already sanctioned by FNSW and a Sanction application is NOT required:
+The following activities are already sanctioned and a Sanction Application is not required:

 • Association winter football competitions